Give your body better protection by using these 10 easy tips to boost your antioxidant intake with every meal

 Quick guide to antioxidants

-Antioxidants are natural substances, some of which are made in our body, while others are found in food.
+Antioxidants are natural substances.
+Some of are made in our body while others are found in food.
 One of their key roles is to help combat the effects of potentially harmful molecules called free radicals.

 These free radicals are created naturally as by-products of normal metabolism and when our cells react with oxygen as we breathe.
 The problem is, these free radicals are unstable and so they start attacking the cells closest to them in an effort to become stable again.
 This has the potential to cause damage to proteins, membranes and genes in otherwise healthy cells.